Bentonite clay benefits include supple skin, healthy hair, and detox baths. Some even drink bentonite clay to detox the

 Best bentonite clays

-Calcium bentonite clay: Many experts favor the fine calcium bentonite clay from the California Mojave desert.
+Calcium bentonite clay: Many favor the fine calcium bentonite clay from the California Mojave desert.
 And after trying it for a while, I must agree.
-It has excellent properties, is easy to mix with water and can do wonders for the skin.
-This is also good to use internally.
-Earth’s Living Clay have a nice selection of high quality green calcium bentonite clays.
+It is easy to mix with water and does wonders for the skin.
+Also good to use internally.
+Earth’s Living Clay offers a nice selection of green calcium bentonite clays.

 French Green clay: Closely related to bentonite.
 Also an effective mineral clay for face masks and baths.

 Redmond Clay: A great sodium bentonite clay, richer that the one from Wyoming.
 Is used both internally and externally.

 Bentonite clays bath

-Used externally, any pure bentonite or other clay will make the skin soft and supple.
+Used externally, any pure bentonite seems to make the skin really soft.

-A great way of using clay is to take a muddy bath.
+A great way is to take a muddy bath.
 Healing clay baths utilize the clay’s strong drawing powers to help pull debris out through the pores of the skin.

 Suggestions for a bentonite clay soak: